 The board has a fiduciary duty to act in the association’s best interests, putting the HOA first above all else.
 It must set HOA fees to meet the needs of the HOA — even if it means raising annual fees.
 For instance, if the association needs a specific type of insurance coverage, the board must adjust HOA fees to accommodate the insurance premium accordingly.

-That said, there may be a limit to how much an HOA board can raise dues.
+That said, how high can HOA fees go?
+There may be a limit to how much an HOA board can raise dues.
 This limit is dependent on two things: state laws and the association’s governing documents.

 In Arizona, associations can’t set fees that are more than 20% greater than the previous year’s fees without first getting approval from the membership (A.R.S.
 33-1803).
 Not all states have caps on dues increases, though.
 The association’s governing documents may also place limitations on fee increases.